 Can I hire a bike?

 What about flights?

 We do not include flights in your tour price.
 You must book your own passenger flights to arrive / depart Reykjavik, once we have confirmed to you that this tour is a guaranteed departure.
-From the UK, there are direct flights from London, Aberdeen, Belfast, Manchester with a combination of Iceland Air, British Airways, Easyjet, WOW.
+From the UK, there are direct flights from London, Aberdeen, Belfast, Manchester with a combination of Iceland Air, British Airways, Easyjet.
 Book your flight to arrive no later than 2pm then send us your flight details.
 On arrival please use either an airport taxi or coach transfer to reach the group hotel – more details are provided in our Trip Notes prior to departure.

 Do I have to ride in a group?